 4. The residential segment is the greatest cement consumer.

-Technavio identified three major cement-related markets worldwide: residential, nonresidential and infrastructure.
+Technavio identified three major cement-related markets worldwide: residential, non-residential, and infrastructure.
 The research company estimates that the residential segment accounts for the greatest cement-related market share at 59 percent between 2016 and 2020.
 Factors contributing to the outlook include changes in population density as rural residents move to more urban settings in developing countries, as well as increases in single- and multi-family residential construction.
 The rise in urban populations has spurred the demand for residential projects across the globe.
 The increasing number of projects will drive construction, which will support the demand for cement through 2020.

 5. Proper concrete preparations and drying hasten projects and lower costs.

 With construction booming across the globe, contractors increasingly look to temporary climate control solutions.
-The benefits of concrete drying using Polygon’s tailored solutions include meeting project deadline, avoiding costly delays, mold mitigation, predictable drying and curing times, ensuring the success of flooring adhesives and surface coatings, and the prevention of slab sweating.
+The benefits of concrete drying using Polygon’s tailored solutions include meeting project deadlines, avoiding costly delays, mold mitigation, predictable drying and curing times, ensuring the success of flooring adhesives and surface coatings, and the prevention of slab sweating.
 The solutions also help workers feel more comfortable, which increases their productivity rates.
-Because climate control equipment gives you control over temperatures, relative humidity levels, dew points and other factors that are important concrete drying and curing, you are no longer at the mercy of the weather or inefficient HVAC systems.
+Because climate control equipment gives you control over temperatures, relative humidity levels, dew points, and other factors that are important for concrete drying and curing, you are no longer at the mercy of the weather or inefficient HVAC systems.

 Optimism regarding the growth of cement production and demand is high.
-Overall, volumes will be humbly positive in 2017 as emerging international market growth will boost the need for the versatile material throughout 2017 and 2018, restoring the supply-demand balance for the first time since 2013.
+Overall, volumes will be humbly positive in 2017 as emerging international market growth will boost the need for versatile material throughout 2017 and 2018, restoring the supply-demand balance for the first time since 2013.